turbinelabs/developer/reference/quickstart.md

 cluster that have a matching version tag.
 For example, setting `X-TBN-Version: blue` on a request would match blue production servers, and `X-TBN-Version: green` would match green dev servers.

-The the Prismatic Spray UI converts a `X-TBN-Version` query parameter into a header in calls to the backend; if you navigate to [localhost?X-TBN- Version=yellow](http://localhost?X-TBN- Version=yellow) you should see all yellow boxes.
+The demo app converts a `X-TBN-Version` query parameter into a header in calls to the backend; if you navigate to [localhost?X-TBN- Version=yellow](http://localhost?X-TBN- Version=yellow) you should see all yellow boxes.
 Meanwhile going to [localhost](http://localhost) without that